-The Capability Framework provides a common foundation and a systematic, integrated approach for the full range of workforce management and development activities: role design and description; recruitment; performance management; learning and development, career planning and strategic workforce planning.
+The Capability Framework provides a common foundation and a systematic, integrated approach for the full range of workforce management and development activities.

 The success of the Capability Framework relies on agency ownership and the degree to which capabilities are integrated and embedded across workforce management and development practices.

 consistent role descriptions across the sector by providing a common basis for describing capability requirements

 best practice recruitment outcomes as managers and selection panels have a clear picture of the type and level of capability required and can apply targeted assessment methodologies

 managing performance development by assisting managers and staff to have a clear, shared understanding of role expectations and providing a starting point for capability assessment and development planning

 sector mobility based on consistent articulation of capabilities required in roles across the sector

 targeted learning and development activities (formal and informal) to specific capability levels and underpinning talent management programs